chris13524/tacodns/README.md

 ## How it works

-TacoDNS works by implementing an _adapter_ that converts your standard DNS protocol into an easy-to-use HTTP request.
+TacoDNS works by implementing an _gateway_ that converts your standard DNS protocol into an easy-to-use HTTP request.
 For example, the following DNS request:

 ```bash
 dig example.com A